-The Agricultural Water Optimization Task Force was formed to identify critical issues facing the State’s long-term water supply, to optimize agricultural water supply for future needs, and to sustain Utah’s vital agriculture industry and heritage.
-The task force will also identify obstacles and constraints to optimization and recommend ways to improve the quantification of agricultural water use.
+The Agricultural Water Optimization Task Force was formed in 2018 to identify critical issues facing the state’s long-term water supply, to optimize agricultural water supply for future needs and to sustain Utah’s vital agriculture industry and heritage.
+The task force identified obstacles and constraints to optimization and recommended ways to improve the quantification of agricultural water use.

-This will help the State evaluate ways to improve agricultural water use practices, create benefits for farmers, optimize water use, and protect water quantity and quality for all uses in the system.
+This page archives the work completed by the task force over its lifespan from 2018-2023.
+This research helps the state evaluate ways to improve agricultural water use practices, create benefits for farmers, optimize water use and protect water quantity and quality for all uses in the system.

 Utah Department of Agriculture and Food (UDAF) Water Optimization Funding Program

 Research Plan for Agricultural Water Optimization in Utah